oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 ### ATTRIBUTE\_IMPORTANCE\_VALUE

-This column contains a value that indicates how useful the column is for determining the value of the target column (insufficient funds).
-Higher values indicate the atrribute has great impact on the target for prediction.
-Value can range from 0 to 1.
+The `attribute_importance_value` column contains a value that indicates how useful the column is for determining the value of the target column (insufficient funds).
+Higher values indicate the attribute has a greater impact on the target for prediction.
+The value can range from 0 to 1.

-An individual column's attribute importance value is independent of other columns in the input table.
+An individual column's attribute importance value is independent of other predictor columns in the input table.
 The values are based on how strongly each individual column correlates with the target column.

 An attribute importance value of 0 implies there is no useful correlation between the column's values and the target column's values.
 Such columns could be removed from the data set.
-An attribute importance value of 1 implies perfect correlation; such columns should be eliminated from consideration for prediction.
+An attribute importance value of 1 implies perfect correlation; such columns should be eliminated from consideration when building classification or regression models.
 In practice, an attribute importance equal to 1 is rarely returned.

 ### ATTRIBUTE\_RANK

-This simply shows the ranking of attribute importance value.
-Rows with equal values for attribute\_importance\_value have the same rank.
+The `attribute_rank` column simply shows the ranking of attribute importance value.
+Rows with equal values for `attribute_importance_value` have the same rank.
 Rank values are not skipped in the event of ties.

 ## Task 4: Interpreting the Results

 What do the results tell us?
-The above results tell us that to understand why an insufficient funds event occurs, we need to examine the occurrence of late mortgage payments by a customer, their segment name and the mortgage amount.
+The results above tell us that the top predictor columns that impact our ability to predict an insufficient funds event are late mortgage payments by a customer, their segment name and the mortgage amount.
 Note that the analysis doesn't focus on specific attribute values.
-The analysis shows that we could predict the likelihood of an insufficient funds event based on the top three attributes identified by the CREATE\_MODEL2 procedure.
+When selecting columns to build a classification model to predict the likelihood of an insufficient funds event, we might start by including the top N columns, here, we might choose the top 10.

-Conversely, we can say that demographic attributes such as job\_type, marital\_status and education have no impact on whether a customer is likely to incur an insufficient funds event.
+The results show that demographic attributes such as `job_type`, `marital_status` and `education` have no impact on whether a customer is likely to incur an insufficient funds event.

 ## Recap

 This lab has introduced you to the built-in capabilities of machine learning within Autonomous Data Warehouse.
-There are additional workshops in this series that will take you deeper into these unique capabilities.
+There are additional workshops in this series that will take you deeper into these unique capabilities: See [here](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=560).

 Within this lab we have examined: